sci-hpc/scicluster/jobs/monitoring.rst

 it is blocking other, more urgent, jobs from starting, you might want to put that one job on hold.
 Jobs on hold will not start until the hold is released.
 *Deferred* jobs will not start.
-In most cases, the job is deferred because it is asking for a combination of resources that Sci-cluster-testing can not provide.
+In most cases, the job is deferred because it is asking for a combination of resources that Scicluster can not provide.

 Please contact the support staff, if you don't understand why your job has a hold or deferred state.